The College HUNKS Story

-College Hunks franchise: a lesson plan in entrepreneurship and team-building
+College HUNKS franchise story: a lesson plan in entrepreneurship and team-building

 Winner of the Rothschild Entrepreneurship Competition